 Suspension / Damping

-While 1,850 grams might seem quite light, from a suspension / damping perspective, the Orb feels a bit more damp on snow than its weight would suggest.
+While 1,850 grams might seem quite light, from a suspension / damping perspective, the Orb feels a bit damper on snow than its weight would suggest.

 I think much of this is due to the ski’s construction.
 The Orb has a poplar core (as opposed to a lighter paulownia or balsa/flax core) with two sheets of full-length titanal and a fiberglass wrap.
-This is a construction we’ve seen on some very stable all-mountain skis such as the 17/18 Volkl Mantra and Kendo and Nordica Enforcer 93, though granted, those skis are significantly heavier.
-But if done properly, this construction can result in a smooth, damp ride.
+This is a construction that’s similar to what we’ve seen on some very stable all-mountain skis such as the 17/18 Volkl Mantra and Kendo and Nordica Enforcer 93.
+Though, granted, those skis are significantly heavier.
+But if done properly, this kind of construction can result in a smooth, damp ride.